Who Is Responsible for an Uber Accident?

 When Uber is liable for an accident depends on the circumstances of the accident, if the driver was on the clock, and who was responsible for causing the accident.
 An Uber accident lawyer in Fort Lauderdale can help you determine the liable party(s) and get the compensation you deserve.

-Establishing Liability in an Accident
+Establishing an Uber Accident Claim

 In an Uber accident, liability for damages may depend on the following circumstances: